The 20/4/10 Rule to Calculate How Much Car You Can Afford

 It’s funny.
 People make a huge effort to save on things like clothes and eating out — but when it comes to BIG purchases like buying a house or a car, they make awful decisions and erase any savings they’ve made.

-How many times have you seen someone sink a bunch of money into a flashy luxury car with with a bunch of unnecessary additions … only for them to end up trying to sell it with a few years?
+How many times have you seen someone sink a bunch of money into a flashy luxury car with a bunch of unnecessary additions … only for them to end up trying to sell it within a few years?

 That’s why it’s important that you pick a reliable car, maintain it, and drive it for as long as humanly possible.
 It’s only when you finish paying off the car that the real savings start.

 Also, by taking good care of your car over the long term, you save even MORE money on it — and you’ll have a great car.
 And there are a few solid indicators to what makes a good car:

 - Reliability.
 When I bought my car, above all, I wanted one that wouldn’t break down.
 I have enough stuff going on in my life, and I want to avoid repair issues that cost time and money as much as possible.
 Because this was a high priority, I was willing to pay more for it.

 - A car you love.
 Long time readers know I’m a big fan of conscious spending (more on this later).
 For me, I knew I’d be driving the car for a long time, so I wanted to pick one I really enjoyed driving.